rpgreview/papersandpaychecks/pnp.md

 The fourth chapter is The Boss book.
 It's full of advice on what it means to take up the role of moderator, adjudicator, narrator, director, and performer of the non-player characters.
 It also provides valuable information on setting, scenario, and episode design, along with ideas for the physical gaming environment.

-The final chapter is an entire season of *Papers and Paychecks*, consisting of five episodes designed for beginning characters as they make their way into the first serious job.
+The final chapter is an entire season of *Papers and Paychecks*, consisting of five episodes designed for beginner characters as they make their way into their first serious job.
 The episodes can be run independently, but are most enjoyable when the first links between them are brought together.

 The book concludes with a set of supplementary appendices; a collection of source material from which a Boss can delve into and develop their own project scenarios, some charts and tables for game play in summary, a business organisation chart, a *Dramatis Personae* chart for the Boss to keep track of NPCs during a session, and a résumé (a.k.a. character sheet) for major characters.